The Furstenberg-S\'ark\"ozy Theorem and Asymptotic Total Ergodicity Phenomena in Modular Rings: Introduction

 Towards another consequence, recall that if $A$ and $B$ are subsets of $\Z/N\Z$, then the sum set $A+B$ is the set $\{a+b: a\in A, b \in B\} \subseteq \Z/N\Z$.
-We extract from Theorem~\ref{main thm for cyclic groups} the following combinatorial statement, from which other statements follow and which is of independent interest: \begin{thmrep}[\ref{quantitative main thm for cyclic groups}] Let $\delta \in (0,1]$ and $P \in \Q[n]$ be a polynomial with degree $d > 1$ such that $P(\Z) \subseteq \Z$.
+We extract from Theorem~\ref{main thm for cyclic groups} the following combinatorial statement, from which other statements follow and which is of independent interest: \begin{thmrep}[\ref{quantitative main thm for cyclic groups}] Let $\delta \in (0,1]$ and $P (n)$ be an integer-valued polynomial with degree $d > 1$.
 There exists a constant $C = C(P,\delta)$ such that the following hold. \begin{enumerate} \item For any integer $N > 1$ with $\lpf N > C$ and any subsets $A$ and $B$ of $\Z/N\Z$ such that $|A||B| \geq \delta N^2$, the set $A+B$ contains an element of the form $P(m)$ for some $m \in \Z/N\Z$. \item More precisely, for any $\ve \in (0,1]$, for any integer $N > 1$, for any subsets $A$ and $B$ of $\Z/N\Z$ such that $|A||B| \geq \delta N^2$, if \be \lpf N \ > \ \frac{C}{\ve^{2^{d-1}}}, \ee then the number $s$ of pairs $(n,m) \in \Z/N\Z \times \Z/N\Z$ such that $n+P(m) \in A$ and $n \in B$ satisfies $|s-|A||B|| < \ve|A||B|$. \end{enumerate} \end{thmrep} In Theorem~\ref{quantitative main thm for cyclic groups}, the first statement follows on taking $\ve = 1$ in the second statement, which quantifies when the number of the pairs $(n,m)$ is close to being as large as one would expect if the polynomial $P$ behaved like a permutation.
-If we take $B = -A$ in the first statement, we obtain the following corollary as a special case. \begin{corollary} Fix $\delta > 0$ and an integral polynomial $P$ that is nonconstant.
+If we take $B = -A$ in the first statement, we obtain the following corollary as a special case. \begin{corollary} Fix $\delta > 0$ and an nonconstant integer-valued polynomial $P(n)$.
 If $N$ is such that $\lpf{N}$ is sufficiently large and $A \subset \Z/N\Z$ satisfies $|A| \geq \delta N$, then $(A-A) \cap P(\Z)$ is nonempty. \end{corollary} The above corollary is a finitary, modular version of the \fs theorem, which has the additional benefit of not requiring intersectivity of $P$.
 This result should be juxtaposed with the polynomial recurrence results in finite fields in \cite[Theorem B]{mccutch} or \cite[Theorem 5.16]{blm}, where intersectivity is essential.
-Finally, we have the following corollary: \begin{correp}[\ref{nice cor 2}] Fix $\delta \in (0,1]$ and $P \in \Q[n]$ with $\deg(P) > 1$ such that $P(\Z) \subseteq \Z$, and write $S = \{ P(n) : n \in \Z/N\Z\}$.
-For any integer $N > 1$ with $\lpf{N}$ sufficiently large, if $A$ and $B$ are subsets of $\Z/N\Z$ such that $|A||B| \geq \delta N^2$, then $\Z/N\Z = A + B + S$. \end{correp} This corollary is only interesting when $\deg(P) > 1$, hence the restriction.
-It is natural to ask in which cases Corollary~\ref{nice cor 2} is nontrivial and whether it may be strengthened to a form that requires fewer than three sets or that does not require one of the sets to be the image set of an integral polynomial.
+Finally, we have the following corollary: \begin{correp}[\ref{nice cor 2}] Fix a real number $\delta \in (0,1]$ and an integer-valued polynomial $P(n)$ with $\deg(P) > 1$.
+For any integer $N > 1$ with $\lpf N$ sufficiently large, for any subsets $A$ and $B$ of $\Z/N\Z$ such that $|A||B| \geq \delta N^2$, one has $\Z/N\Z = A + B + S$, where $S = \{ P(n) : 1 \leq n \leq N \} \subset \Z/N\Z$. \end{correp} This corollary is only interesting when $\deg(P) > 1$, hence the restriction.
+It is natural to ask in which cases Corollary~\ref{nice cor 2} is nontrivial and whether it may be strengthened to a form that requires fewer than three sets or that does not require one of the sets to be the image set of an integer-valued polynomial.
 After the proof of Corollary~\ref{nice cor 2} in Section~\ref{advanced cyclic group results}, we discuss some known cases and several of these hypothetical strengthenings and show why the latter are not possible.
 It is interesting that even in the case that $A = B$ is an arithmetic progression modulo $N$, adding $S$ is eventually sufficient to cover all of the residues, as if the regular pattern of $A+B$ is ``mixed'' by $S$.

 The results of this article complement and partially extend those of $\cite{bbi}$, in which similar problems over finite fields were considered in a more historically minded manner.